 Parliament's online photo service.

-a guide for using parliamentary documentation.
+compiled a guide for using parliamentary documentation (in Finnish).
 The electronic parliamentary subject search is based on a controlled index maintained since 1989 and in Swedish since 1991.
 In addition, the parliamentary documents older than this, since 1919, have been described with unsystematic keywords.

 You can order original documents, microfilms or CD-ROMs from Customer Services by filling out a loan slip.
 When placing an order, please make use of the archive and microfilm catalogues available at Customer Services.

 The committee documents are available on CD-ROMs from 2003 onwards.
 Instead of original documents, printed, microfilmed or otherwise, copied materials are used whenever possible.

 The Parliament website provides information on the protocol of parliamentary processes, parliamentary documents, reports and statistics.

 You may make photocopies of printed parliamentary documents using the photocopier provided for customer use.
 Microfilms can be copied as PDF files using a microfilm scanner.

 Copies of original documents are made by the library staff and are subject to a charge as specified in the price list.